martcoder/ann_evolutionary_algorithm/README.md

 evolutionary techniques such as elitism, breeding through tournaments, and mutation with probability.

-The algorithm itself is implemented in C. The artifical neural networks are feed-forward ANNs.
+The algorithm itself is implemented in C. The artifical neural networks are feed-forward ANNs, therefore the code so far is included in the FFANN folder.

 Some python scripts are also present as they were useful in automatically generating hundreds of struct declarations in the C code file (as C doesn't have dynamic arrays, the approach taken was to declare the maximum amount of structs needed, then use up to that maximum when executing).

 ===COMPILING AND RUNNING=========

     ENVIRONMENT:- The project was built on linux for ease of access to a C compiler.

     COMPILING:--- Included in the repository is a compile.sh shell script, which can be ran using: